Skip to main content

 Discover 12 essential steps to optimize your search engine marketing to attract more prospective clients on Google.

-Comparing two versions of an ad or landing page (i.e., the place the ad takes people to) to determine which performs better, optimizing for higher conversions.
-Google Ads tracks this with its “Experiments” feature.
+Comparing two versions of an ad or landing page to see which performs better, helping optimize for conversions.

 Ad extensions